HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 ### Analyze Phase
 Now it’s time to analyze the data and look for key information needed to perform analysis, and afterward, visualize it!

 In order to answer the first business question - how do casual and annual members using Cyclistic differently.
 I will carry out a descriptive analysis.
+[Analysis & Visualization.R](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/Analysis%20%26%20Visualization.R)

+the results:

 **Analyzing Bike Usage Patterns**
 **Weekly Usage:** Compare how casual riders and annual members utilize bikes on different days of the week.